-Mayor must approve SDBIP within 28 days after approval of the budget and ensure that of the budget year taking into account consultative processes and any other new information of a material nature the budget a draft of the SDBIP and annual performance agreements required by s 57(1)(b) of the MSA.
+Mayor must approve SDBIP within 28 days after approval of the budget and ensure that annual performance contracts are concluded in accordance with s 57(2) of the MSA.
+Mayor to ensure that the annual performance agreements are linked to the Accounting officer submits to the mayor no later than 14 days after approval of the budget a draft of the SDBIP and annual performance agreements required by s 57(1)(b) of the MSA.